tweekhub/confluence-spaces-tool/README.md

 - Exclude specific source pages by providing a list of Page IDs, which will be ignored along with their subpages.
 - Add an automation label to pages created in the destination Confluence space for tracking.
    - This label allows future tool executions to check if a page in the destination has been created automatically.
-- Implement logging and error handling for a smooth migration process.
+- Implement logging and error handling for a smooth Spacesprocess.
 - Supports rest api v1 and v2 for confluence Cloud and rest api v1 for confluence servers.
    * currently this tool uses rest api v2 to get,create or update pages in confluence cloud versions, all other requests uses rest api v1 for cloud as well as for server versions.